Paul Justin Compton: Career

-Paul Compton worked at the Garvan Institute before his appointment at UNSW.
-He was the Head of School from 1996 to 1998, and again from 2003 to 2010.
-He was very popular as Head of School, and upon his retirement a large gathering fare-welled him, as well as creating a YouTube slide-show tribute.
+Compton worked at the Garvan Institute before his appointment at UNSW.
+He was the head of school from 1996 to 1998, and again from 2003 to 2010.
+He was very popular as head of school, and upon his retirement a large gathering fare-welled him, as well as creating a YouTube slide-show tribute.

 Research

-Paul Compton along with R. Jansen proposed "ripple-down rules" in 1988.
+Compton along with R. Jansen proposed "ripple-down rules" in 1988.